You know how sometimes your life runs away with you?

 Focus on what is essential

-These are little (and bigger) habits which will help you to really focus on what is essential in your life.
+These are little (and bigger) habits that will help you to really focus on what is essential in your life.